KeyanSong/431-2018/slides/class03/README.md

 - The Getting Started in R document is available in [R Markdown](https://raw.githubusercontent.com/THOMASELOVE/431-2018/master/slides/class03/431-getting-started-with-R.Rmd) and as [a PDF](https://github.com/THOMASELOVE/431-2018/blob/master/slides/class03/431-getting-started-with-R.pdf).
 - Today, we'll do some live coding.
 Useful files for that include:
     - A .csv file of the [2018 day 1 survey data](https://raw.githubusercontent.com/THOMASELOVE/431-2018-data/master/surveyday1_2018.csv)
+    - An R Markdown template called [YOURNAME-hw1.Rmd](https://raw.githubusercontent.com/THOMASELOVE/431-2018/master/slides/class03/YOURNAME-hw1.Rmd) that I'll actually use in class as my starting point for live coding.
-    - An R Markdown file called [class3-pre.Rmd] that is my pre-class version of what we'll do live.
+    - An R Markdown file called [class3-pre.Rmd] that is my pre-class version of what we'll do live, if you want to save some typing.
     - I'll also post the version I build live, to be called **class3live.Rmd**, after class.

-- Get help at any time by emailing **431-help at case dot edu**.
+## Get help at any time by emailing **431-help at case dot edu**.

-    - Apply the 15-minute rule.
+Apply the 15-minute rule.
 If you can't solve a problem in 15 minutes, **ask for help** either from us or from Google.
     - You are **absolutely supposed** to use Google and the TAs (and Dr. Love) to improve your code.

 ## Deliverables Coming Soon